jklymak/mplconstrainedlayout/README.md

 Status: its pretty messy, but does what I want.
 Todo: clean up methods, and come up with clean way to link axes.

-Figure out how to add subsidiary axes like colorbars.
+  - [x] Figure out how to add subsidiary axes like colorbars.
+This is now done via a `append_right` method for the `AxesContainer` class, where whatever is appended to the right is put to the right and centered on the container vertically.
+     - [ ] Other directions
+     - [ ] Optional align arguments (i.e. center, top, bottom, offset)

-See if this procedure is robust on other backends.
+  - [ ] See if this procedure is robust on other backends.
 So far it doesn't work at all on `nbagg` because it doesn't seem to do `figure.transFigure` properly.  (??)

 Long term, turn into a MEP